Access to Antipsychotic Medications

 For More Information On Drug Plans in Ontario

-– this site gives detailed information on all the available provincial and federal health plans and programs; specifically, information on reimbursement for prescription drugs in Ontario under the following programs:
+for detailed information on all the available provincial health plans and programs; specifically, information on reimbursement for prescription medications in Ontario under the following programs:

 - Private Insurance/Third Party Insurance